centminmod/validate-emails/readme.md

   - `-apicachettl` (optional):
     - Description:  this sets the cache TTL duration in seconds for how long Cloudflare CDN/KV stores in cache (default: 300 seconds)
   - `-apicachecheck` (optional):
-    - Description:  operates when `-apicachettl` is set and takes `count` or `list` options to query the Cloudflare KV storage cache to count number of cached entries or list the entries themselves
+    - Description:  operates when `-apicachettl` is set and takes `count` or `list` or `purge` options to query the Cloudflare KV storage cache to count number of cached entries or list the entries themselves
+  - `-apicache-purge` (optional):
+    - Description:  purges Cloudflare CDN/KV cache when `-apicachecheck` set to `purge` options to query the

 Validates `-f` from email address's SPF, DKIM, DMARC records when argument is passed and logs them